Uniqueness of Equilibria in Atomic Splittable Polymatroid Congestion Games: Introduction

+Since the initial work of Rosenthal, several works studied related or generalized variants of congestion games.
+One such variant that we consider in this paper are so-called \emph{atomic splittable congestion games}.
+In this model, every player has a demand $d_i>0$ that she may split fractionally over the allowable subsets.
+The cost of a resource is then a function of the total load assigned to it.
+This class of games has applications in modeling packet-routing in communication networks (see Orda et al.~\cite{Orda93} and Korilis et al.~\cite{Korilis1997,KorilisLO95}), traffic networks (Haurie and Marcotte~\cite{Haurie85}) and logistics networks (Cominetti et al.~\cite{Cominetti09}).

-We revisit the issue of uniqueness of equilibria in \emph{atomic splittable congestion games}.
-In this class of games there is a finite set of resources $E$, a finite set of players $N$, and each player $i\in N$ is associated with a weight $d_i \geq 0$ and a collection of allowable subsets of resources $\S_i\in 2^E$.
-A strategy for player $i$ is a (possibly fractional) distribution $\vec x_i\in \R_+^{|\S_i|}$ of the weight over the allowable subsets $\S_i$.
-Thus, we can compactly represent the strategy space of every player $i\in N$ by the following polytope
+Formally, there is a finite set of resources $E$, a finite set of players $N$, and each player $i\in N$ is associated with a weight $d_i \geq 0$ and a collection of allowable subsets of resources $\S_i \subseteq 2^E$, where $2^E$ denotes the power set of $E$.
+A strategy for player $i$ is then a (possibly fractional) distribution $\vec x_i\in \R_{\geq 0}^{|\S_i|}$ of the weight over the allowable subsets $S \in $ $\S_i$.
+Thus, one can compactly represent the strategy space of every player $i\in N$ by the following polytope:

 We denote by $\vec{x}=(\vec{x}_i)_{i\in N}$ the overall strategy profile.
 The induced load under $\vec{x}_i$ at $e$ is defined as $x_{i,e}:=\sum_{S\in \S_i:e\in S}x_S$ and the total load on $e$ is then given as $x_e:=\sum_{i\in N}x_{i,e}$.
-Resources have player-specific cost functions $c_{i,e} : \R_+ \rightarrow \R_+$ which are assumed to be non-negative, increasing, differentiable and convex.
+Resources have player-specific cost functions $c_{i,e} : \R_{\geq 0} \rightarrow \R_{\geq 0}$ which are assumed to be non-negative, increasing, differentiable and convex.
 The total cost of player $i$ in strategy distribution $\vec{x}$ is defined as

 Each player wants to minimize the total cost on the used resources and a Nash equilibrium is a strategy profile $\vec x$ from which no player can unilaterally deviate and reduce its total cost.
-Using that the strategy space is compact and cost functions are increasing and convex Kakutanis' fixed point theorem implies the existence of a Nash equilibrium.
+Using that the strategy space is compact and cost functions are increasing and convex Kakutanis' fixed point theorem implies the existence of a Nash equilibrium \cite[Theorem 1]{Rosen65}.

-\begin{example} A well-known special case of the above formulation arises when the resources $E$ correspond to edges of a graph $G=(V,E)$ and the allowable subsets $\S_i$ correspond to the set of $s_i$-$t_i$-paths for some $(s_i,t_i)\in V\times V$.
-In this case, we speak of an atomic splittable \emph{network} congestion game. \end{example}